Tilakkaranam/FaceDetection/README.md

 `python face_detect.py abba.png`

-If you want to understand how the code works, the details are here:
+If you want to under how the code works, the details are here:

 https://realpython.com/blog/python/face-recognition-with-python/